Understanding Anomaly Detection with Deep Invertible Networks through Hierarchies of Distributions and Features: Experiments

 \section{Experiments}

 For the main experiments, we use SVHN~\citep{Netzer_SVHN}, CIFAR10~\citep{Cifar10_Krizhevsky09learningmultiple}, CIFAR100~\citep{cifar100} as inlier datasets and use the same and LSUN~\citep{yu15lsun} as outlier datasets.
-Results for further outlier datasets can be found in the supp. material.
-80 Million Tiny Images~\citep{80mtiny} serve as our general distribution dataset in the log likelihood-ratio based anomaly detection experiments and is also used in the outlier loss as given in Eq. \ref{eq:negative-loss} when training two generative models, i.e., Glow and PixelCNN++ (PCNN) (see the supp. material for their training details).
-In-distribution Glow and PixelCNN++ models are finetuned from the models pre-trained on Tiny for more rapid training, see supp. material for details and ablation studies.
+Results for further outlier datasets can be found in the supp. material S7.4.
+80 Million Tiny Images~\citep{80mtiny} serve as our general distribution dataset in the log likelihood-ratio based anomaly detection experiments and is also used in the outlier loss as given in Eq. \ref{eq:negative-loss} when training two generative models, i.e., Glow and PixelCNN++ (PCNN) (see supp. material S4 for their training details).
+In-distribution Glow and PixelCNN++ models are finetuned from the models pre-trained on Tiny for more rapid training, see supp. material S7.2 for details and ablation studies.
+Our reported results are averaged over 3 random seeds.